vyperfun/vyper.fun/2/empty.md

 # Chapter 7: Empty Function

-In the previous chapter, defined the logic of a pokemon battle and returned the wild pokemon details if the trainer pokemon wins.
+In the previous chapter, we defined the logic of a pokemon battle and returned the wild pokemon details if the trainer pokemon wins.

 But what if the trainer pokemon loses?
 In such a case we need to return some empty values.